ned2070/horned-beasts/README.md

 25/10/2023 Gallery working.
 Files cleaned up.
 Edited Readme.
 ---------- Gallery now reads data from file

+# Lab 02

+25/10/2023 Copied from Lab 01.
+Replace data file with provided one.
+This essentially completes feature 1.

+Number and name of feature: 1.
+Display Images

+Estimate of time needed to complete: 10 min

+Start time: 18:45

+Finish time: 19:05

+Actual time needed to complete: 20 min

+Number and name of feature: 2.
+Allow Users to Favorite Individual Beasts

+Estimate of time needed to complete:

+Start time: 19:30

+Finish time:

+Actual time needed to complete: **\_**

 # Template

 # React + Vite